lange-martin/dp-global-xai/README.md

 # Supplementary Material

-The supplementary material -- with additional results, all proofs, and the design and evaluation of Accumulated Local Effects -- can be found as a PDF file `Supplementary_Material_Differentially_Private_Global_Explanations.pdf` in the root folder.
+The supplementary material -- with additional results, all proofs, and the design and evaluation of Accumulated Local Effects -- can be found as a PDF file `Supplementary_Material_Tailoring_Differential_Privacy_to_Any_Explainer.pdf` in the root folder.